Charan Singh: Prime Minister of India (1979–1980)

 Singh, who had previously ordered the arrests of Indira Gandhi and Sanjay Gandhi as union home minister, capitalised on the growing discord by seeking the support of Indira Gandhi's Congress (I) party.
 Following significant defections from the Janata Party to Singh's faction, Morarji Desai resigned as prime minister in July 1979.
 Subsequently, president Neelam Sanjiva Reddy appointed Singh as prime minister after Indira Gandhi and Sanjay Gandhi assured him of external support from Congress (I) under certain conditions.
-Singh was sworn in as prime minister on 28 July 1979, with Yeshwantrao Chavan of the Congress (Socialist) party serving as deputy prime minister.
+Singh was sworn in as prime minister on 28 July 1979, with Yeshwantrao Chavan of the Congress (U) party serving as deputy prime minister.